LGBTQ rights in Montana: Censure of Zooey Zephyr

-On April 18, 2023, the first openly trans rep in the state of Montana, Zooey Zephyr, admonished those who supported a bill to prohibit gender-affirming medical and surgical care for transgender minors.
+On April 18, 2023, the first openly trans state representative in the state of Montana, Zooey Zephyr, admonished those who supported Senate Bill 99 to prohibit gender-affirming medical and surgical care for transgender minors.
 She first commented, "...If you are forcing a trans child to go through puberty when they are trans, that is tantamount to torture, and this body should be ashamed."
 When this remark triggered an objection from Republican majority leader Sue Vinton, Zephyr replied, "The only thing I will say is if you vote 'yes' on this bill and 'yes' on these amendments, I hope the next time there's an invocation when you bow your heads in prayer, you see the blood on your hands."
 This prompted backlash from House Republicans.
 The Montana Freedom Caucus issued a statement misgendering Zephyr and calling for her censure.
 Zephyr stood by her words, and House Minority Leader Kim Abbott defended her, describing the statement as "blatantly disrespectful and the farthest thing imaginable from the 'commitment to civil discourse' that these letter writers demand".
 Thereafter, Speaker Matt Regier refused to let Zephyr speak on any bills despite no censure having taken place.

 On April 24, about 100 people gathered at a rally in support of Zephyr, prompting heavy police presence.
 That afternoon, when Zephyr was again denied speaking privileges, prompting all Democratic lawmakers to stand in protest, all but two Republican members of the chamber's supermajority again voted to uphold Regier's ruling.
 At that point, protesters in the House Gallery began chanting, "let her speak," resulting in a half-hour delay in proceedings as riot police were brought in to clear the gallery.
 Most Democratic legislators remained in the House chambers, mostly in the wings, but Republican lawmakers evacuated the room.
 Zephyr remained at her desk on the floor, silently holding aloft a microphone.
 Seven people were arrested, and after booking were released without needing to post bail.

 On April 26, a hearing was held to vote on a proposal to sanction Zephyr's actions during the protest on April 24.
 After a speech by Zephyr and a brief debate limited to three speakers on each side, the House voted 68–32 along party lines to bar Zephyr from the House floor, gallery, and antechamber until the adjournment of the 2023 session the first week of May.
 She was allowed the option to vote remotely for the remainder of the session.